Pierre Gage

-Pierre Gage (born 3 January 1977 in Montreal, Quebec), known by his last name Gage, is a Francophone Canadian singer and songwriter.
+Pierre Gage (born 3 January 1977 in Montreal, Quebec), known by his last name Gage, is a Québécois singer and songwriter.

 Biography

 Born in Montreal, Quebec, Gage is of Haitian and Jamaican descent.
 Gage got his start in the music business while still attending high school by landing the role of Johny Roquefort after attending an audition for the rock opera Starmania.
 Thus began his career as a musician heavily influenced by Bob Marley, Stevie Wonder, Marvin Gaye and Lauryn Hill; influences partly explained by Gage's Jamaican and Haitian roots.